GingerNinja23/ipop-documentation/Building-the-code-for-Windows-7.md

     make win32_dll
     ```

-3. This will create a bin folder, you need to copy the bin folder to the ipop-tap directory on Windows

-4. On Windows, open a **Visual Studio Command Prompt** by typing that in the run box

-5. Navigate to the IPOP-Tap bin folder and run lib tool which will create ipoptab.lib for
+4. Navigate to the IPOP-Tap bin folder and run lib tool which will create ipoptab.lib for
     Visual C++ to use

     ```
     cd <path-to-libjingle>\trunk\talk\ipop-project\ipop-tap\bin
-    lib /DEF:ipoptap.def
+    <path-to-depot_tools>\win_toolchain\vs2013_files\VC\bin\lib.exe /def:ipoptap.def
     ```

-## Building with Visual Studio
+## Building the code

-1. Use the file explorer and navigate to the libjingle trunk directory
+1. Open cmd and go back to libjingle trunk directory and compile with ninja

-2. You will see a file called **all.sln**, double-click on it.
-This will open the project
-    on Visual Studio

-3. Once it is loaded, look for **ipop-tincan** in the list of project in the solution explorer.

-4. Right click on **ipop-tincan** and click on Build, and it will take some time to build

-5. Once build is complete, you will find the binary under
-    `<path-to-libjingle>\trunk\build\Debug\ipop-tincan.exe`
+    ```
+    cd <path-to-libjingle>\trunk
+    ninja -C out/Release ipop-tincan
+    ```

-6. In order to run `ipop-tincan.exe`, you need to make sure to copy the following files to the
+2. In order to run `ipop-tincan.exe`, you need to make sure to copy the following files to the
     same directory as `ipop-tincan.exe`

+    * ipop-tincan.exe located under `<path-to-libjingle>\trunk\out\Release
     * ipoptap.dll located in `<path-to-libjingle>\trunk\talk\ipop-project\ipop-tap\bin`
     * pthreadGC2.dll and pthreadVC2.dll located in
       `<path-to-libjingle>\trunk\third_party\pthreads_win32\bin`